-The University Board of Studies for FDP Sociology programmes approves and reviews the syllabus, course content, and the Self Learning Material of BA Sociology offered in the distance mode also.
+The University Board of Studies for Sociology programmes approves and reviews the syllabus, course content, and the Self Learning Material of BA Sociology offered in the distance mode also.

-The overall ensuring of quality will be closely monitored by the Centre for Internal Quality Assurance, School of Distance Education.
+The quality of the programme will also be closely monitored by the Centre for Internal Quality Assurance, School of Distance Education.

-Expected outcomes
+(p) Expected outcomes

-- The students will gain a new dimension about societal life. - The students will develop a critical analysis of social actions and its effects and consequences in the society - The subject will develop a sense of "social being" rather than human being among them.
+- The students will gain a new dimension about societal life. - The students will develop a critical analysis of social actions and its effects and consequences in the society - The subject will develop a sense of "social being" rather than human being among students.